MPDSys/php-type-dateinterval/README.md

 ## Notes
-This class is based on php's native DateInterval class, can be used as drop in replacement. but also inherits some recommendations like "properties should be considered read only".
+This class is based on php's native DateInterval class, can be used as drop in replacement. but also inherits some recommendations/limitations namely "properties should be considered read only".

 ### isExactlyEqual / areExactlyEqual